michelleshu/web-development/index.md

 # About this course

-This course will teach the basic design and implementation of a web application, with an emphasis on front-end development using Facebook's React framework.
+This course will teach the basic design and implementation of a web application, with an emphasis on front-end development using Facebook’s React framework.
 By the end of the course, you should have a basic toolkit to build fully functional web applications for hackathons, personal projects, or freelance work.

 The course will provide an overview of component based web frameworks combining HTML, CSS, JavaScript, and Firebase backend-as-a-service.
-It will also cover industry best practices around agile development, version control, use of transpilers and build tools, and designing for optimal user experience.
+It will also cover industry best practices around agile development, version control, use of build tools, and designing for optimal user experience.

 # Course Instructors